-7.1.7.
+8.1.7.
 IOStreams Expects Default Floating-Point Format

-The C++ standard library IOStreams expects floating-point values in the default floating-point format for each platform: G_FLOAT on Alpha systems and IEEE on I64 systems.
-Using standard library IOStreams for processing floating-point values in a different format (for example, in a program compiled / FLOAT=IEEE on Alpha or /FLOAT=G_FLOAT on I64) is not supported.
+The C++ standard library IOStreams expects floating-point values in the default floating-point format for each platform: G_FLOAT on Alpha systems and IEEE on IA-64 and x86-64 systems.
+Using standard library IOStreams for processing floating-point values in a different format (for example, in a program compiled /FLOAT=IEEE on Alpha or /FLOAT=G_FLOAT on IA-64 and x86-64) is not supported.
 The C++ class library does not have this restriction.

-7.2.
+8.2.
 How to Build Programs Using the C++ Standard Library

-Building programs that use the C++ Standard Library requires the following changes in usage of the C+ + compiler and linker commands:
+Building programs that use the C++ Standard Library requires the following changes in usage of the C++ compiler and linker commands:

-• The CXX command line no longer needs to include the /ASSUME=NOHEADER_TYPE_DEFAULT qualifier because this is now the default.
+The CXX command line no longer needs to include the /ASSUME=NOHEADER_TYPE_DEFAULT qualifier because this is now the default.

 Similarly, the command line no longer needs to include the /TEMPLATE=AUTO qualifier because the compiler performs automatic template instantiation by default.

-On Alpha systems, to link a program that uses the C++ Standard Library, you must use the CXXLINK command in place of the LINK command.
+- On Alpha systems, to link a program that uses the C++ Standard Library, you must use the CXXLINK command in place of the LINK command.
 The CXXLINK command continues the automatic template instantiation process, includes the Standard Library run-time support (SYS\$LIBRARY:LIBCXXSTD.OLB) at link time, and creates the final image.
-See Section 1.3 for more details.
-(Alpha only)

-On I64 systems, to link a program that uses the C++ Standard Library, you must use either the CXXLINK facility or OpenVMS Linker.
-See Section 1.4 for more details.
-(I64 only)
+See Section 1.3, "Linking a Program (Alpha only)" for more details.
+(Alpha only) - On IA-64 systems, to link a program that uses the C++ Standard Library, you must use either the CXXLINK facility or OpenVMS Linker.
+See Section 1.4, "Linking a Program (IA-64 only)" for more details.
+(IA-64 only)